Zubax/senoval/README.md

 # Senoval

-A simple dependency-free library of C++17 classes for real-time embedded systems.
+A simple dependency-free header-only library of C++17 classes for real-time embedded systems.
 It is mostly intended for use as a git submodule.

 ## Usage